Parameter inference of millilensed gravitational waves using neural spline flows: Results and discussion

 \section{Results and discussion}

 We train the NSF network using the architecture described in Section ~\ref{sec2.2}.
-After $257$ epochs, the loss function achieves a stable evolution, as shown in Fig.~\ref{fig3}.
-The loss value of training set eventually converges to about $-4.7$, and the training loss and validation loss remain close throughout, with no sign of overfitting.
+After $319$ epochs, the loss function achieves a stable evolution, as shown in Fig.~\ref{fig3}.
+The loss value of training set eventually converges to about $-7.7$, and the training loss and validation loss remain close throughout, with no sign of overfitting.
 At the end of training, we save the network of the epoch with the best performance, that is, the one with the lowest validation loss, and use it for testing.

-We randomly select $200$ events from the test set to verify the robustness of the NSF network's inference for selected 11 dimensions parameters.
-By injecting $200$ simulated lensed GW waveforms, we measure the frequency of the true parameters at a series of confidence levels.
-We also calculate the cumulative probability of the percentile of each parameter's posterior distribution at the injected parameter value, and then plot the cumulative distribution function (CDF) of the joint distribution of the parameters in Fig.~\ref{fig4}.
+We randomly select $200$ events from the test set to verify the robustness of the NSF network's inference for selected 11-dimensions parameters.
+By injecting $200$ simulated lensed GW waveforms, we measure the frequency of the true parameter over a range of confidence levels.
+We calculate the cumulative probability of each parameter posterior’s percentile at the injection values of parameters, then plot the cumulative distribution function (CDF) for the joint distribution of the parameters in Fig.~\ref{fig4}.
+The test is conducted based on the joint posterior scalar global rank of $200$ test events.
+For each event, a single global rank is calculated, and all results are aggregated and supplemented with $0$ and $1$ boundary values.
+Through the 11-dimensional joint posterior probability, the correlation between parameters is naturally considered.
+The joint test is performed on all parameters, and finally, a two-sample KS test is conducted between the empirical distribution of the global rank and the uniform distribution.
 Ideally, the injected parameter CDF should show a diagonal pattern because the CDF represents the cumulative sum of the distribution of each event.
 The closeness of the curve to the diagonal indicates the accuracy of the parameter inference.
 As shown in the figure, the curve closely follows the diagonal, and the entire curve is within the $95\%$ confidence interval, indicating that the NSF network perform excellently in accurately estimating parameters.
 The $p$-value obtained from the posterior distribution of the network is also marked in the legend.

 The $p$-value provides a quantitative measure of the consistency between the cumulative distribution predicted by the network and the expected theoretical distribution.
 It is calculated based on the Kolmogorov-Smirnov (KS) test \cite{lopes2011kolmogorov} method.
 In GW parameter estimation, the KS test can be used to assess the degree of agreement between the estimated parameter distribution and the expected theoretical distribution \cite{Biwer_2019}.
 The KS test first calculates the CDF of the two distributions and then computes the distance which is called the KS statistic between them based on the CDF.
 The $p$-value can be calculated based on the KS statistic and is typically used to quantitatively evaluate the similarity or difference between two distributions.
 By comparing the $p$-value with the significance level, if the $p$-value is greater than the significance level, it indicates that the two compared distributions are statistically similar.
 Here, the significance level is set at 0.05.